ooDIAX/weather-app-for-android/README.md

-# Mobile-Development-Class
+# WeatherApp

-Repository for Mobile Development class
+Simple mobile application for viewing weather for a chosed city